 Before the end of his playing career, he would go on two more loan spells: one with Sampdoria in 2005 and another with Atalanta in the 2007/2008 season.
 With Sampdoria, Inzaghi was unable to make an impact; he made just seven appearances in total and was unable to return a goal in any of them and thus concluded a disappointing spell with the fallen Italian giants.
 With Atalanta he was even more disappointing, this time playing nearly 20 times in the league and again finding himself unable to put one in the back of the net.

 Perhaps this is in some way a representation of his loyalty to Lazio.
 Indeed, even after he retired as a player he would stay on at the club as a coach.
 He held various positions within the club, including the manager of the youth team for six years, before eventually being appointed as interim manager in 2016, and then, following an impressive start, permanent manager later the same year.
 He took the team to fifth place in the league, qualifying them for the Europa League the following season.
 In the same campaign, he took the team to the final of the Coppa Italia which they lost to an impressive Juventus side.

 The following season, Lazio won the Supercoppa against Juventus and again finished in fifth place, losing out a Champions League spot on the final day of the season.
 Last season, 2018/19, saw Lazio slide to 8th place but the season was salvaged by a remarkable cup victory, Lazio defeating Atalanta in the final and securing Inzaghi's first major honour as a manager.

-A legend at the club, Inzaghi has the change to add to his legacy by pushing them towards a Champions League spot in the forthcoming 2019/20 season.
+A legend at the club, Inzaghi has the change to add to his legacy by pushing them towards a Champions League spot.